nexoedge/nexoedge/docs/user-doc/source/quick_setup.rst

 #.
 On each agent machine,

-   - Install the nCloud agent
+   - Install the Nexoedge agent

      .. code-block:: bash